 Theo’s Simple Italian, Earl’s Court

 What: This might be a more casual sibling to chef Theo Randall’s flagship restaurant at the Intercontinental Park Lane, but it doesn’t mean it’s any less delicious.
 For spring, the restaurant is serving up delicious cicchetti such as deep-fried courgettes and freshly baked focaccia with rosemary and salt.
-More substantial dishes see pan-roasted monkfish with sliced potatoes, and a baked ricotta cheese soufflé.
+More substantial dishes are things like pan-roasted monkfish with sliced potatoes, and a baked ricotta cheese soufflé.

 Where: 34–44 Barkston Gardens, SW5 0EW